LGB Heritage Project

 Future dates for the diary:

-This is a free event made possible by funding from the Heritage Lottery Fund.
+This is a FREE event made possible through generous funding from the Heritage Lottery Fund.
 Refreshments will be provide for all attendees.

 Our previous Heritage Project events

 Getting Hitched, Making History

 The crowd joined us at this exciting junction in LGB history to throw some confetti on the issue of equal marriage.Tissues were at the ready as we screened Tony Osso's award winning short films about same-sex relationships and rainbow families.